Pathduck/vid2ani/README.md

 ![sample gif file generated](sample.gif)

-A batch script for converting video files to GIF using FFmpeg on Windows.
+A batch script for converting video files to GIF/APNG using FFmpeg on Windows.

 ## Installation:
 * Clone the repo